When the Door Slams Shut

 When everything is going great, when the road is clear before us, when we are not dealing with any real problems, we really do not need faith.
 It is when the job offer gets cancelled, when we get a bad report from the doctor, when life throws us something we were not expecting that we need to activate our faith.

-What is an area in your life that God is asking you to trust him more this year?
+What is an area in your life in which God is asking you to trust him more?

-Annie and I are serving the Lord in Brazil.
-We are training leaders and helping plant churches.
+Annie and I are serving the Lord in the US and in South America.
+We are training leaders and helping build great local churches.
 Would you join our team?
 Just click here to get involved.
 Obrigado!